The Honeymooners: The "Classic 39" episodes

-The "Classic 39" episodes of The Honeymooners are the ones that originally aired as a weekly half-hour sitcom on CBS from October 1955 to September 1956.
+The "Classic 39" episodes of The Honeymooners are those that originally aired as a weekly half-hour sitcom on CBS from October 1955 to September 1956.

-Before Gleason's initial three-year contract with CBS expired, he was offered a much larger one by CBS and General Motors' Buick division (the carmaker having dropped their sponsorship of Milton Berle's Buick-Berle Show after two seasons on NBC).
-The three-year contract, reportedly valued at $11 million, was at the time one of the largest in show business history.
+Before Gleason's initial three-year contract with CBS expired, he was offered a much larger contract by CBS and General Motors' Buick division.
+The three-year contract, reportedly valued at $11 million (about $ million now), was one of the largest in showbusiness history at the time.
 It called for Gleason to produce 78 filmed episodes of The Honeymooners over two seasons, with an option for a third season of 39 more.
-He was scheduled to receive $65,000 for each episode ($70,000 per episode in the second season), but had to pay all production costs out of that amount.
-Art Carney received $3,500 per week, Audrey Meadows $2,000, and Joyce Randolph (who did not appear in every episode) $500 per week.
-Production for The Honeymooners was handled by Jackie Gleason Enterprises Inc., which also produced the show's lead-in, Stage Show, which starred The Dorsey Brothers.
-Reportedly, only Audrey Meadows, who later became a banker, received residuals when the "Classic 39" episodes were rebroadcast in syndicated reruns.
-Her brother Edward, a lawyer, had inserted language to that effect into her contract.
-However, Joyce Randolph, who played Trixie Norton, did receive royalty payments when the "lost" Honeymooners episodes from the variety shows were released.
+He was scheduled to receive $65,000 for each episode ($ now) and $70,000 per episode in the second season ($ now), but he had to pay all production costs out of that amount.
+Art Carney received $3,500 per week ($ now), Audrey Meadows $2,000 ($ now), and Joyce Randolph (who did not appear in every episode) $500 per week ($ now).
+Production was handled by Jackie Gleason Enterprises Inc., which also produced Stage Show, a program that aired directly before episodes of The Honeymooners and starred the Dorsey Brothers.
+Meadows, who later became a banker, was reportedly the only cast member to receive residuals when the "Classic 39" episodes were rebroadcast in syndication because her brother Edward, a lawyer, had inserted language to that effect into her contract.
+Randolph received royalty payments when the "lost" Honeymooners episodes from the variety shows were released.

-The first episode of the new half-hour series aired on Saturday, October 1, 1955, at 8.30 pm Eastern Time (during prime time), opposite Ozark Jubilee on ABC and The Perry Como Show on NBC.
-Because it was sponsored by Buick, the opening credits originally ended with a sponsor identification by announcer Jack Lescoulie ("Brought to you by ... your Buick dealer.
-And, away we go!"), and the show concluded with a brief Gleason sales pitch for the company, all common practices at the time.
-However, all references to the carmaker were removed when the show entered syndication in 1957, although "And, away we go!" was a phrase Gleason frequently used in various shows and is inscribed at his gravesite as his memorial catchphrase.
+The first episode of the new half-hour series aired on Saturday, October 1, 1955, at 8:30 p.m.
+Eastern Time opposite Ozark Jubilee on ABC and The Perry Como Show on NBC.
+Because the show was sponsored by Buick, the opening credits originally ended with a sponsor identification by announcer Jack Lescoulie ("Brought to you by your Buick dealer.
+And away we go!"), and the show concluded with a brief Gleason sales pitch for the company, all common practices at the time.
+All references to Buick were removed when the show entered syndication in 1957, although Gleason frequently said "And away we go!" frequently in various shows, and the quote is inscribed on his gravestone.